bgeorge11/ml-unit-test-demo/README.md

 <i>Note:</i> This is one way of linking test cases to databases.
 The test case java file can have their own mechanism to work against a database that was created in StepA.
 3. To execute the testing as part of StepB, include new test file in <i>StepBRunner.java </i> in method <i>testAllDataOperations</i>
 <i>Note:</i> The package uses surefire plugin and is configured to run all test classes parallely.
 So, it is assumed that the test cases are independent.

+# Other information
+1. The package is verified with JDK 1.8
+2. There is one demo test case (<i>DataOperationsTest0</i>) for MarkLogic Content Pump (mlcp). mlcp being a command line tool, please ensure that it is available in PATH.
+If there is no mlcp, do not execute that test.
+To skip the test place <i>@Ignore</i> annotation at the class level.